 Need-Based Aid

-Manhattan College awards need-based aid to students who demonstrate financial need.
+Manhattan University awards need-based aid to students who demonstrate financial need.
 As with all types of need-based aid, these awards are renewed annually and adjusted in line with changes on the FAFSA.
 These awards are given for a maximum of four years (eight semesters).
 Need-based aid recipients must maintain satisfactory academic progress, full-time enrollment, residency status requested at the time of the admissions application, file FAFSA annually and on time, and comply with any verification requests.
 Over credits, most study abroad courses, intersession, and/or summer courses are not included with these grants and/or awards:

 MC Grant-in-Aid